goldenscale/GS_GithubMirror/README.md

 - [analogdevicesinc/hdl](https://github.com/analogdevicesinc/hdl) - HDL libraries and projects
 - [alexforencich/verilog-ethernet](https://github.com/alexforencich/verilog-ethernet) - Verilog Ethernet components for FPGA implementation
 - [raymondrc/FPGA_SM4](https://github.com/raymondrc/FPGA_SM4) - FPGA implementation of Chinese SM4 encryption algorithm.
+- [darklife/darkriscv](https://github.com/darklife/darkriscv) - opensouce RISC-V cpu core implemented in Verilog from scratch in one night!
 - [kgpai94/ECC-Encryption-System](https://github.com/kgpai94/ECC-Encryption-System) - This is a Verilog algorithm which takes 8bits and encrypts the data for the purpose of secure communication based on the concept of Elliptic Curve Cryptography.
 This project was implemented using a spartan 3 FPGA kit.
 - [myriadrf/LimeSDR-USB_GW](https://github.com/myriadrf/LimeSDR-USB_GW) - Altera Cyclone IV FPGA project for the USB 3.0 LimeSDR board